 Catchment hosting

-The Chilterns Chalk Stream Project is a co-host of the two catchment partnerships.
-These are groups which bring together NGO’s, community groups, government agencies, local authorities and water companies that have an interest in managing local rivers.
+The Chilterns Chalk Stream Project is a co-host of the two catchment partnerships – ColneCAN and the South Chilterns Catchment Partnership.
+These groups bring together NGO’s, community groups, government agencies, local authorities and water companies that have an interest in managing local rivers.
 They aim to ensure management is collaborative and planned on a catchment scale. https://catchmentbasedapproach.org/

 ColneCAN